Big 12 Conference – One True Champion

-The Big 12 enters its 19th year as it continues to promote the strength and success of one of the nation’s premier athletic conferences under the direction of third-year commissioner Bob Bowlsby.
+The Big 12 celebrates its 20th year in 2015-16 as it continues to promote the strength and success of one of the nation’s premier athletic conferences under the direction of fourth-year commissioner Bob Bowlsby.

 TCU and West Virginia joined the league on July 1, 2012 and became the Big 12’s first additions since inception, joining Baylor, Iowa State, Kansas, Kansas State, Oklahoma, Oklahoma State, Texas and Texas Tech.

-The Big 12 lays claim to five Heisman Trophy winners since 1996 and has had a finalist in 12 of its 18 seasons – tied for the most of any league.
-Twenty athletes have earned major individual awards in football in the past six campaigns.
-Overall, more than 1,900 student-athletes have earned All-America recognition.
+The Big 12 lays claim to five Heisman Trophy winners since 1996 and has had a finalist in 12 of its 19 seasons.
+Twenty-two athletes have earned major individual awards in football in the past six campaigns.
+Overall, more than 4,600 student-athletes have earned All-America recognition.
 This past summer, West Virginia soccer standout Kadeisha Buchanan earned the Hyundai Young Player Award at the 2015 World Cup while playing for her native Canada, given to the player born in 1995 or later that made the biggest impression in the competition.

-Through its first 18 years, the Big 12 has claimed a team national championship in 17 of the sports it sponsors.
+Through its first 19 years, the Big 12 has claimed a team national championship in 17 of the sports it sponsors.
 The Conference finished the BCS era ranked tied for second with seven appearances in the National Championship Game.
 League squads combined to lead the nation in women’s basketball attendance 15 consecutive years (2014-15 not yet available), and the Big 12 is the only conference to surpass the one-million mark in season attendance – doing so six times.
-In men’s basketball, the league has had seven teams earn NCAA bids twice in the past five years and every coach has guided a team to the NCAA Tournament, including a nation’s-best six coaches that have led teams to the Final Four.
-During the last 10 years a total of 32 NCAA trophies have been hoisted by Big 12 institutions, with at least one national crown won in all but one year for the Conference, including 17 consecutive seasons.
+In men’s basketball, the league has had seven teams earn NCAA bids three times in the past six years and every coach has guided a team to the NCAA Tournament, including a nation’s-best six coaches that have led teams to the Final Four.
+During the last 11 years a total of 33 NCAA trophies have been hoisted by Big 12 institutions, with at least one national crown won in all but one year for the Conference, including 18 consecutive seasons.

 The Big 12 and its member institutions are committed to a competitive environment where sportsmanship and fair play take center stage.
 Whether on the field, in the classroom, or within the community, the student-athletes, administrators, coaches and game officials of the Big 12 support the highest ideals in sportsmanship.

 National academic accolades have always been strong in the Big 12.
-Danielle Robinson (Oklahoma) and Sam Acho (Texas) were selected to receive Today’s Top VIII Awards – one of the NCAA’s top honors.
-It recognizes student-athletes who completed their athletic eligibility during 2010-11 for success on the fields and courts, in the classroom and in the community.
+Gabe Ikard (Oklahoma) was presented the NCAA Today’s Top 10 Award in January 2015.
+It recognizes former student-athletes for their successes on the fields and courts, in the classroom and in the community.
 Since 1996, the Big 12 has a total of 11 honorees for this prestigious award.
-In the last three seasons, four student-athletes were recipients of the NCAA Elite 89 Award with women’s cross country’s Kelly Williams (West Virginia) picking up the latest honor in the spring of 2014.
+In the last four seasons, five student-athletes were recipients of the NCAA Elite 89 Award with women’s cross country’s Kelly Williams (West Virginia) picking up the latest honor in the fall of 2014.
 The honor showcases individuals who have reached the pinnacle of competition at the national championship level, while also achieving the highest academic standard among their peers.

-In its short history, the Big 12 has had 571 Academic All-America recipients, averaging more than 30 each season.
+In its short history, the Big 12 has had over 600 Academic All-America recipients, averaging more than 30 each season.
 Big 12 student-athletes have shown commitment to their studies by earning numerous individual academic recognitions.
-Eleven times in the past nine years a league athlete has garnered the top academic honor for their respective sport, including Frances Silva (West Virginia) for soccer and Gabe Ikard (Oklahoma) for football in 2013.
+Eleven times in the past 10 years a league athlete has garnered the top academic honor for their respective sport, including Frances Silva (West Virginia) for soccer and Gabe Ikard (Oklahoma) for football in 2013.

 The Big 12 can take pride in other stories that combine on and off the field success.
 In the fall of 2013, former Texas Tech track and field student-athlete Ifeatu Okafor was named the Big 12’s first NCAA Woman of the Year.
 Patience Knight (Texas Tech) was the recipient of the Honda Inspiration Award in 2008 while Imani McGee-Stafford (Texas) was honored in 2015.
 It is given to an outstanding female college athlete who overcomes adversity to excel in her sport.
-She was diagnosed with a cancerous tumor in 2007, but rebounded to win All-America honors at the NCAA Indoor Track & Field Championships.
 Oklahoma State women’s basketball was the inaugural recipient of the “Together We R” Team Award in 2012, recognizing programs that have strived to succeed in the face of adversity.
 Following a devastating tornado south of Oklahoma City just before the Big 12 Baseball Championship in 2013, several league baseball teams along with other student-athletes, coaches and former Conference players contributed help in a variety of ways.
 Plus, the Conference contributed $200,000 to the relief efforts.
 In the fall of 2014, Oklahoma football student-athlete Sterling Shepard and head coach Bob Stoops were honored with the Disney Sports Spirit Award while Kansas football student-athlete JaCorey Shepherd received the Lee Roy Selmon Community Spirit Award.

 Competitive excellence, scholarship and sportsmanship are all equal components of the Big 12 philosophy.
 All-Big 12 teams and Academic All-Big 12 squads are recognized for each sport at the end of their respective seasons.
 At the end of each academic year, the Conference honors its top male and female student-athletes with the Big 12 Athlete of the Year and Big 12 Sportsperson of the Year awards.

 Institutions can also nominate student-athletes for the prestigious Dr. Prentice Gautt Postgraduate Scholarships.
-A total of 341 scholars have received nearly $2.3 million in postgraduate financial aid through the first 18 years of the program.
+A total of 361 scholars have received over $2.5 million in postgraduate financial aid through the first 19 years of the program.